Ptujec/LaunchBar/Ask-ChatGPT/README.md

 <img src="01.jpg" width="740"/>

-Press `space` to start or continue a "conversation" with ChatGPT.
+Press <kbd>space</kbd> to start or continue a "conversation" with ChatGPT.
 Type your question or command, and then select one of the options presented to you, such as starting a new chat or continuing the current conversation.

 <img src="02.jpg" width="740"/>

 ### 2: Use predefined prompts

-Press `enter` to access a menu of predefined prompts.
+Press <kbd>enter</kbd> to access a menu of predefined prompts.
 You can customize them in the [settings](#settings) to suit your needs.
 This is convenient for frequently used tasks.

 <img src="03.jpg" width="740"/>